Main Differences Between the HAZWOPER 40-Hour and 24-Hour

 |Examples of Workers who require the HAZWOPER certification||

-Now that you understand the main differences between the 24-hour and 40-hour HAZWOPER training programs, the next step is comparatively easy.
-It is time to enroll in the appropriate online HAZWOPER training program.
+Now that you understand the main differences between the 24-hour and 40-hour HAZWOPER training courses, the next step is comparatively easy.
+It is time to enroll in the appropriate HAZWOPER training program.